Janus Atlas - Multi-Timeframe Auto-Levels¶

 Patterns provide context for level interactions.
 Individual interpretation varies.

-π― Level Usage by Trading Style¶
+π― Level Usage by Timeframe¶

-For Scalping (5m-15m charts):¶
+For Short-Term Analysis (5m-15m charts):¶

 Recommended Levels: